Tillamook, Oregon: History

 The city is named for the Tillamook people, a Native American tribe speaking a Salishan language who lived in this area until the early 19th century.
 Anthropologist Franz Boas identifies the Tillamook Native Americans as the southernmost branch of the Coast Salish peoples of the Pacific Northwest.
 This group was separated geographically from the northern branch by tribes of Chinookan peoples who occupied territory between them.
 The name Tillamook, he says, is of Chinook origin, and refers to the people of a locality known as Elim or Kelim.
 They spoke Tillamook, a combination of two dialects.
-Tillamook culture differed from that of the northern Coast Salish, Boas says, and might have been influenced by tribal cultures to the south, in what is now northern California.
+Tillamook culture differed from that of the northern Coast Salish, Boas says, and might have been influenced by tribal cultures to the south, in what is now Northern California.

 Captain Robert Gray first anchored in Tillamook Bay in 1788, marking the first recorded European landing on the Oregon coast.
 Settlers began arriving in the early 1850s, and Tillamook County was created by the Territorial legislature in 1853.
 In 1862, the town itself was laid out, and the first post office was opened in 1866.
-The town was voted to be the county seat in 1873, and Tillamook was officially incorporated as a city in 1891.
+The town was voted to be the county seat in 1873.